warleyvods/warleyvods/README.md

 Hello, my name is Warley.

 With more than 10 years of experience in the computing area, I have worked in several domains such as Cloud, Infrastructure, Development, Networks and Security.
 I currently work as a Software Engineer at Nubank.
-Before that, I contributed my skills and knowledge to MercadoLibre for 3 years.
+Before that, I contributed my skills and knowledge to MercadoLivre for 3 years.

 Feel free to get in touch if you have any questions or would like to connect.
 Thanks!